AlmuHS/GNUMach_SMP/README.md

 In this step, we find the Local APIC and IOAPIC registers in the ACPI tables, and enumerate them.

-The implementation of this step is based in [Min_SMP acpi.c](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.c) implementation.
-The main function is `acpi_setup()`, who call to other functions to go across ACPI tables.
+The implementation of this step is based on [Min_SMP acpi.c](https://github.com/AlmuHS/Min_SMP/blob/master/acpi.c)'s implementation.
+The main function is `acpi_setup()`, which is called to other functions to go across ACPI tables.

 To adapt the code to *gnumach* it was necessary to make some changes: